 What Every Diver Should Know About Training Agencies

 What is better, a Ford or a Chevy?
 That debate has been going on for over a hundred years and will likely still be going on a hundred years from now.
-On scuba diving message boards and dive boats around the world you will find a similar debate.
+On scuba diving message boards and dive boats around the world, you will find a similar debate.
 What scuba diving training agency is the best?
 While the Professional Association of Diving Instructors (PADI) is the largest scuba diving certification agency in the world, it is not the only one.
-A few training agencies have certified around 90% of all recreational divers in the world, still there are 100’s of other agencies out there.
+A few training agencies have certified around 90% of all recreational divers in the world, still, there are 100’s of other agencies out there.
 So it begs to question, who do I train with and how do I know I can use it everywhere.

 Worldwide Accreditation Myth, Sort Of

 It is a common misconception that there is somewhere one authority that oversees scuba certification programs, and that authority grants worldwide acceptance of C-cards.
 That is not the case, worldwide acceptance is based on agreements between agencies.
 Before the commercialization of divers training, C.M.A.S. was the default worldwide accreditation agency.
 Spearheaded by its first president, Jacques-Yves Cousteau, The Confédération Mondiale des Activités Subaquatiques “C.M.A.S.” (in English The World Underwater Federation) was founded in 1959.
 It’s 11 founding federations each representing a country, organized to promote underwater sporting events.
 Their mission also involved research and technical advancements in the sports.
-C.M.A.S developed the first scientific based diver training program.
-The organization now comprises over 130 federations from 5 continents, and issues certifications to divers whose complete a federations training program.
+C.M.A.S developed the first scientific-based diver training program.
+The organization now comprises over 130 federations from 5 continents and issues certifications to divers who complete a federations training program.
 All the current commercial training programs are based on the finding and procedures developed by C.M.A.S.
-This common history of training has encouraged different agencies to accept each others certifications.
+This common history of training has encouraged different agencies to accept each other’s certifications.